G-Core/gcore-videoplayer-js/packages/player/docs/api/player.mediacontrol.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-`PLUGIN` that provides basic playback controls UI and a foundation for developing custom UI.
+`PLUGIN` that provides framework for building media control UI.

 **Signature:**